cspr-rad/kairos-spec/src/spec.typ

 = Introduction

-// @harry

 The Casper blockchain's ecosystem yearns for a scaling solution to achieve a higher transaction throughput and continue to stay competitive.
-As a first step towards providing a trustless scaling solution, the goal of the initial version 0.1 of the Kairos project is to build a zero-knowledge (ZK) _validium_ for payment transactions in a second layer (L2).
+As a first step towards providing a trustless scaling solution, the goal of the initial version 0.1 of the Kairos project is to build a zero-knowledge (ZK) _validium_ @validium-vs-rollup for payment transactions in a second layer (L2).
 This system will both enable a higher transaction throughput and lower gas fees.
 Here, _validium_ refers to a rollup where the data, such as account balances, are stored on L2 rather than on the Casper blockchain directly (L1).

 Additionally, Kairos V0.1 serves two other major purposes:

 - It is the first step towards a cheap and frictionless NFT (non-fungible token) minting and transfer system aiding Casper to become _the_ blockchain to push the digital art industry forward.

-- The concise size and complexity of its scope allows us to explore challenges and the problem space of building an L2 solution that leverages zero-knowledge technology and integrates with Casper's L1.
+- The conciseness and complexity of its scope allow us to explore the problem space of L2 solutions which leverage zero-knowledge technology and integrate with Casper's L1.
 Furthermore, it allows the team to collaborate and grow together by building a production-grade system.

 Kairos V0.1 will support very few simple interactions and features.
 Users will be able to deposit and withdraw funds by interacting with an L1 smart contract controlled by Kairos.
 Transfers of funds to other participants will be serviced by the L2 and verified and stored by the L1.
 In the remainder of this document, we will detail the requirements of such a system.

 In @overview (Product Overview) we describe the high-level features that Kairos V0.1 will support. @requirements specifies the requirements based on the described interactions and features.
-Next, in @architecture (Architecture) we propose an architecture of this initial version, together with the components interfaces and their interactions.
+Next, in @architecture (Architecture) we propose an architecture of this initial version, together with the component interfaces and their interactions.
 We conclude the document with threat models and a glossary, which clarifies the terminology used throughout this document.
-Note that this specification comes with a number of blogposts detailing some of the design considerations in more detail, as listed in the bibliography.
+Note that this specification comes with a number of blogposts detailing some of the design considerations in more detail, as listed in the bibliography @compare-zk-provers @trustless-cli.

 = Product Overview<overview>